-- Go to IRS.gov/refunds. - Due to changes in the law, the IRS can't issue refunds before February 15, 2017, for returns that claim the EIC or the ACTC.
+- Go to IRS.gov/Refunds. - Due to changes in the law, the IRS can't issue refunds before mid-February 2018, for returns that properly claimed the EIC or the ACTC.
 This applies to the entire refund, not just the portion associated with these credits. - Download the official IRS2Go app to your mobile device to check your refund status. - Call the automated refund hotline at 1-800-829-1954.

 Making a tax payment.
 The IRS uses the latest encryption technology to ensure your electronic payments are safe and secure.
 You can make electronic payments online, by phone, and from a mobile device using the IRS2Go app.
 Paying electronically is quick, easy, and faster than mailing in a check or money order.
-Go to IRS.gov/payments to make a payment using any of the following options.
+Go to IRS.gov/Payments to make a payment using any of the following options.

-IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you.

-- Debit or credit card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filling your federal taxes using tax preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
-Enrollment is required. - Check or money order: Mail your payment to the address listed on the notice or instructions. - Cash: If cash is your only option, you may be able to pay your taxes at a participating retail store.
+- IRS Direct Pay: Pay your individual tax bill or estimated tax payment directly from your checking or savings account at no cost to you. - Debit or credit card: Choose an approved payment processor to pay online, by phone, and by mobile device. - Electronic Funds Withdrawal: Offered only when filing your federal taxes using tax preparation software or through a tax professional. - Electronic Federal Tax Payment System: Best option for businesses.
+Enrollment is required. - Check or money order: Mail your payment to the address listed on the notice or instructions. - Cash: You may be able to pay your taxes with cash at a participating retail store.

 What if I can't pay now?
-Go to IRS.gov/payments for more information about your options.
+Go to IRS.gov/ Payments for more information about your options

 - Apply for an online payment agreement

-(IRS.gov/opa) to meet your tax obligation
+(IRS.gov/OPA) to meet your tax obligation

 in monthly installments if you can't pay

 your taxes in full today.
 Once you complete

 the online process, you will receive immediate notification of whether your agreement has been approved.

-- Use the Offer in Compromise Pre-Qualifier (IRS.gov/oic) to see if you can settle your tax debt for less than the full amount you owe.
+- Use the Offer in Compromise Pre-Qualifier (IRS.gov/OIC) to see if you can settle your tax debt for less than the full amount you

 Checking the status of an amended return.
-Go to IRS.gov and click on Where's My Amended Return?
-(IRS.gov/wmar) under the "Tools" bar to track the status of Form 1040X amended returns.
-Please note that it can take up to 3 weeks from the date you mailed your amended return for it show up in our system and processing it can take up to 16 weeks.
+Go to IRS.gov/WMAR to track the status of Form 1040X amended returns.
+Please note that it can take up to 3 weeks from the date you mailed your amended return for it to show up in our system and processing it can take up to 16 weeks.

 Understanding an IRS notice or letter.
-Go to IRS.gov/notices to find additional information about responding to an IRS notice or letter.
+Go to IRS.gov/Notices to find additional information about responding to an IRS notice or letter.

 Contacting your local IRS office.
-Keep in mind, many questions can be resolved on IRS.gov without visiting an IRS Tax Assistance Center (TAC).
-Go to IRS.gov/letushelp for the topics people ask about most.
+Keep in mind, many questions can be answered on IRS.gov without visiting an IRS Tax Assistance

+Center (TAC).
+Go to IRS.gov/LetUsHelp for the topics people ask about most.
 If you still need help, IRS TACs provide tax help when a tax issue can't be handled online or by phone.
-All

-TACs now provide service by appointment so you'll know in advance that you can get the service you need without waiting.
-Before you visit, go to IRS.gov/taclocator to find the nearest TAC, check hours, available services, and appointment options.
+All TACs now provide service by appointment so you'll know in advance that you can get the service you need without long wait times.
+Before you visit, go to IRS.gov/TACLocator to find the nearest TAC, check hours, available services, and appointment options.
 Or, on the IRS2Go app, under the Stay Connected tab, choose the Contact Us option and click on "Local Offices."

 Watching IRS videos.
-The IRS Video portal (IRS videos.gov) contains video and audio presentations for individuals, small businesses, and tax professionals.
+The IRS Video portal (IRSvideos.gov) contains video and audio presentations for individuals, small businesses, and tax professionals.

 Getting tax information in other languages.

 For taxpayers whose native language isn't English, we have the following resources available.
 Taxpayers can find information on IRS.gov in the following languages.